 Trail Etiquette

-- Hikers traveling uphill have the right-ofway.
+- Hikers traveling uphill have the right-of-way.

 - Horses always have the right-of-way.

 - Move to the side to allow hikers to pass.

-- Please practice "Leave No Trace" and pack out what you pack in.
+- Please recreate responsibly and pack out what you pack in.

 - Shortcutting switchbacks causes erosion.